Christy Smith (Survivor contestant): Education and career

 Smith attended high school and college in Washington, D.C.
 She obtained a Bachelor of Arts degree in sociology with a minor in criminology from Gallaudet University in 2000.
 After graduating from Gallaudet, she worked at Aspen Camp School for the Deaf as a guide.
 After competing on Survivor, Smith created Christy's Kids: Challenge Yourself, a television show that debuted on Rocky Mountain PBS in April 2005.

 In January 2007, Smith co-founded Discovering Deaf Worlds, an organization which uses world travel to increase deafness awareness.

 Survivor

 Smith is the first deaf contestant to appear on the CBS reality television series Survivor.
 As a contestant on Survivor: The Amazon, Smith shocked her tribe members on the first day when she announced her disability.
 She competed on Survivor to bring awareness of deaf culture and in the hope of bringing home the prize money.

-On Day 33 of the show, Smith was voted out in a 4-2 decision by Jenna Morasca, Heidi Strobel, Matthew von Ertfelda, and Rob Cesternino.
+On Day 33 of the show, Smith was voted out in a 4–2 decision.
 Smith came in sixth place and became the fourth member of the jury of seven that would ultimately vote for the winner of the show.
-In the end, Smith voted for Morasca to win the $1,000,000 USD grand prize.
+In the end, Smith voted for Jenna Morasca to win the 1,000,000 USD grand prize.